The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 Stage 2: Fragmentation Emerges

 3 months down the line, you now have 15 teams running tests across 8 different CI/CD platforms.
-Each team has their own execution logic, reporting format, artifact storage and retention policy.
-Test results live in incompatible systems each requiring a different query language.
+Each team has its own execution logic, reporting format, artifact storage, and retention policy.
+Test results live in incompatible systems, each requiring a different query language.

-When the engineering leadership asks questions like “What’s our org-wide test pass rate?” or “Are we running security scans before every production deployment?” is when teams realise the answer to these questions is not straightforward.
+When the engineering leadership asks questions like “What’s our org-wide test pass rate?” or “Are we running security scans before every production deployment?”, it is then that teams realise the answer to these questions is not straightforward.

 Stage 3: Feedback Loops Break

-The fragmentation now actively prevents continuous feedback capabilities that we described earlier.
-And there are four specific patters that emerge:
+The fragmentation is now actively handled by the platform team in Jenkins, and the frontnd team uses GitHub actions,events, and continuous feedback capabilities that we described earlier.
+And there are four specific atterns that emerge:

 Visibility Crisis

 With so many disparate systems, answering questions spanning across service becomes impossible.
-Each team knows their local pass rate, but nobody knows what’s the organization wide number.
+Each team knows their local pass rate, but nobody knows what the organization-wide number is.
 The data exists but on incompatible systems, different calculation methods and retention policies.

 Even to answer a question like “Is component X ready for production release?” requires manually checking the status across multiple pipelines and environments.